Dosage Form: powder, for oral suspension

 every 12 hours

-50 mg/kg Amoxicillin for Oral Suspension, combined with 25 mg/kg probenecid as a single dose.
+50 mg/kg amoxicillin, combined with 25 mg/kg probenecid as a single dose.

-Triple Therapy: The recommended adult oral dose is 1 gram Amoxicillin for Oral Suspension, 500 mg clarithromycin, and 30 mg lansoprazole, all given twice daily (every 12 hours) for 14 days.
+Triple Therapy: The recommended adult oral dose is 1 gram amoxicillin, 500 mg clarithromycin, and 30 mg lansoprazole, all given twice daily (every 12 hours) for 14 days.

-Dual Therapy: The recommended adult oral dose is 1 gram Amoxicillin for Oral Suspension and 30 mg lansoprazole, each given three times daily (every 8 hours) for 14 days.
+Dual Therapy: The recommended adult oral dose is 1 gram amoxicillin and 30 mg lansoprazole, each given three times daily (every 8 hours) for 14 days.

 Tap bottle until all powder flows freely.
 Add approximately 1/3 of the total amount of water for reconstitution (see Table 2) and shake vigorously to wet powder.
 Add remainder of the water and again shake vigorously.

 Table 2.
 Amount of Water for Mixing Oral Suspension

 Amount of Water

 Oral Suspension 250 mg/5 mL

 After reconstitution, the required amount of suspension should be placed directly on the child’s tongue for swallowing.
 Alternate means of administration are to add the required amount of suspension to formula, milk, fruit juice, water, ginger ale, or cold drinks.
 These preparations should then be taken immediately.